 In our modules for shopping carts, you will find this product tour editor already integrated and immediately ready for use.
 Once you have used it a couple of times, you will be able to create these tours without any technical background within less than a minute.

 Last but not least, you can combine these 360 tours with the hotspots.
 This is not necessary but opens up endless potential for your creativity.

 All your configurations are saved in JSON format either in a JSON file or in the database via a controller.
 The actual frontend representation takes place via one of the derived example35.
 You can also add the 360 product tours to the example32 and its derivates.

 This example is a responsive template for presenting 360-degree product tours or high-resolution image tours with the adaptively enabled vertical or horizontal gallery.

 The code enables the gallery slider to the right or at the bottom of the AJAX-ZOOM viewer.
 The position depends on screen size and screen proportions.

 Use the product tour editor to create these tours.
 This example needs the output code of what you have created in the editor.

 This example adds the vertical product tour gallery to the right of the viewer.

-In the example35, which is the editor for creating product tours, you can set and describe which parts of a 360 view (plain image or gallery) you would like to point out as special.
-This is an easy to use process and if you are using one of our modules for your e-commerce solution, you will find this editor at backend ready to use.
+In the example35, which is the editor for creating product tours, you can set and describe which parts of a 360 view, plain image or gallery, you would like to point out as prominent.
+Creating product tours is an easy to use process, and if you are using one of our modules for your e-commerce solution, you can find this editor at backend ready to use.